PICdew/Microchip-1/PIC/18F/18F4550/18F4550_LCD_3x4kp/README.md

 along with the contents of the LCD character generator RAM.

 Press any key on the keypad and the message "Key Pressed :" is displayed.

-Also when keys 0 to 7 are pressed the ADC value is displayed for analog inputs AN0 to AN7.
+When keys 0 to 7 are pressed the ADC value is displayed for analog inputs AN0 to AN7.

+When key 8 is pressed the duty cycle of the PWM output on CCP1 decreases.
+When key 9 is pressed the duty cycle of the PWM output on CCP1 increases.
+When key * is pressed the duty cycle of the PWM output on CCP2 decreases.
+When key # is pressed the duty cycle of the PWM output on CCP2 increases.

 See: